 So, let's get right down to what the actual story is.
 Beneath everything else it's about Mirai and Akhito's growing relationship with one another.
 They're both social outcasts in some way, with people hating Mirai for no apparent reason(other than that she's bat-shit crazy, but I'll get to that later) and though they claim to dislike Akhito and treat him like an outcast he's shown to have about five friends, which is quite a few.
-The two of them get together to fight against the yonmu, which they really should've just called demons because they would've been a whole lot more frightening and cool if they just called them demons instead of pretending they were a unique creation that no one used before.
+The two of them get together to fight against the yonmu.
 Now, tell me, does that sound cool?
 It would be badass, you've got two teenagers, one of whom is a half demon invincible beast and one who can use her own blood as a weapon.
 WHY DID THEY NOT MAKE THIS SHOW JUST THAT?
 It would have been a serious, dark, action packed pile of AWESOMENESS!
 That is what this show SHOULD have been.
 Heck, if it had that kind of set up the creators could create an incredibly long running show and milk money out of their loving fans.
 Well, somewhere along this line this simple idea, someone decided to change this show from what it should have been.
 Why?
-Oh, anime watchers love it when there's a school theme.
-Just look how wonderful these shows are.
-Let's plop our characters into a school unceremoniously and try to make do from there. *Sigh* WHY DOES IT HAVE TO BE A SCHOOL-LIFE ANIME???
-I get it, okay, I get trying to make the characters connect to people that like that genre, but all it really does is make it frustrating and poointless.

 Going back to the idea of school life mxed with action: It has been done before.
 There is a way to do it correctly, and that's to mix in aspects of the school and the character's experiences there into the show itself.
 Take for example Angel Beats.
 The characters are involved in different activities throughout the school such as playing in a band or student council, and they also interact with one another in the environment, they take tests and go to classes ocassionally.
 It's not just a setting there, it's a full blown part of their world.
 The way to create a good setting is to have the characters fully interact with it in seperate aspects of their lives.
 Heck, even in Vampire Knight at times the school served as a plot moving tool.
 In Beyond the Boundary it's simply used as a setting.
 It's a backdrop for their lives.
 There really aren't many instances where the viewer can feel like the whole school setting is necessary.
 It hardly moves the plot as most of the time spent there is filler in the cafeteria or the pointless literary club.
 It's really trying to be The Melancholy of Haruhi Suzymia there.
 Why is it neccesary to have that club?
 I don't know, it all feels superflous.
 Almost all of the club scenes are filler or attempts at character development that pad the length of the show.
 If the show really wanted to be a school life anime, it should have at least made the school itself feel more important and itnegrated into the plot and the lives of the characters.

 Oh, did I mention there's at least one episode that can be considered entirely filler?
 Especially the pointlessness of the one with a yonmu on the roof of the school that spews bad smelling orange juice.
 Yeah...
 This is a PLOT-based 12 EPISODE show.
 I don't see why it would be neccesary to have an episode like that.
-It also feels like there are quite a few plot holes.
+The pacing is rather messy overall.

-I wish that this anime had gone for the serious route.
+I wish that this anime had gone for the serious route, or at least put more effort into its humorous writing.
 This could have been so much more!
 So much more!
 Even if it remained a copycat of things that came before it, it just needed better execution.

 It's pretty for the most part.
 The action is alright, and it's a 2013 anime, so the appearance of the characters and the backgrounds is rather nice.
 The detail in them is good, with enough to make it seem reasonable.
 It doesn't push any boundaries though.
 It's set in a school for the most part, so there aren't too many varied backgrounds.
 The colors are nice however, so they're pleasing to look at.